foundation-model-stack/fms-hf-tuning/docs/advanced-data-handlers.md

 Args:
  - `element`: the HF Dataset element
  - `tokenizer`: Tokenizer to be used for the EOS token, which will be appended when formatting the data into a single sequence.
 Defaults to empty.
- - `dataset_text_field`: formatted_dataset_field.
+ - `formatted_text_column_name`: Name of the dataset column where formatted text is to be saved.
+If doesn't exist a new column will be created.
  - `template`: Template to format data with.
 Features of Dataset should be referred to by their key.
  - `add_eos_token`: should add tokenizer.eos_token to text or not, defaults to True.

-Returns formatted HF Dataset element by formatting dataset with provided jinja template, saving the result to dataset_text_field argument.
+Returns formatted HF Dataset element by formatting dataset with provided jinja template, saving the result to formatted_text_column_name argument.

 ### `apply_tokenizer_chat_template`:
 Uses a tokenizer's chat template to preprocess dataset elements, good for single/multi turn chat templates.